XiCO144/XiCO144/README.md

 - 👋 Hi, I’m @XiCO144
 - 👀 I’m interested in Coding...
-- 🌱 I’m currently learning C#, HTML, lua...
+- 🌱 I’m currently learning C#, HTML, React, TypeScript

 <!---
 XiCO144/XiCO144 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.